MediBoss/Daily-challenge/README.md

 Problem 2 : Finds sum of even fib numbers from 0 to 4 Millions (Java)

 Problem 3 : largest prime factor

+Problem 5 : the smallest positive number that is evenly divisible by all of the numbers from 1 to 20